 B is for Business

-If you’ve built your story as suggested in “A is for Accept” then you’ll now have a collection of experiences, accomplishments and lessons to help you take the next step.
+If you’ve built your story as was suggested in “A is for Accept” then you’ll now have a collection of experiences, accomplishments, and lessons to help you take the next step.
+If you haven’t done this but MUST read on first… OK.. but go BACK and get’r done or you won’t have the inventory to tackle B.

 You can now intentionally create the perception that leads to a positive result.
-Select and craft the stories that you should have at the ready in your business storytelling toolkit!
+You can now select and craft the stories that you will have at the ready in your business storytelling toolkit!

 1. Who I am stories

+Right now.
+Before you get crushed by the ‘who do you think you are?’ voices in your head, cut yourself a break to think back.
 Is there a time, place or event that provides evidence of the qualities that earn you the right to stand and influence at this moment?
-Allow others to know you in order to trust you.
+The purpose of this piece is to allow others to know you in order to trust you.
+Write it all out freely for yourself.

 2. Why I am here stories

-If you are asking others to spend time, money and resources, they will assume your presentation is biased.
-Your message goes farther if you share what it’s really all about for you.
+If you are asking others to spend time, money and resources on your message, they will assume your presentation is biased.
+Your message will go farther and be better received, if you share what it’s really all about for you.
 What do you care about?
-Oh, it is about the money, then own that.

 3. Teaching stories

 You’ve heard of ‘show, don’t tell?”
-Your story of a lesson learned and reward gained is more effective than advice told.
+The story you craft of a lesson learned and reward gained is more effective than advice simply told.
+And told.
+And told.

 4. Vision stories